SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 The alternative to the `payerReference` option is to store `paymentToken`s found in the `paymentOrder`s after the payment is completed.
-This requires that the merchant makes sure this list is up to date at their end.
+This requires that the merchant makes sure the list of `paymentToken`s is up to date at their end.

 #### Add Stored Payment Instrument Details